MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 * Personalize with intelligence
 * Engage across the customer journey
 * Grow and deepen relationships
-* Build the brand

-I am probably not the only marketer to absorb myself in this gratifying sense of nobility that comes with solving customer problems.
-What takes more mental energy - but
+These focus areas feel natural.
+Solving customer problems feels gratifying.
+It arguably even brings sense of nobility.

-The problem is in ways that drive business value.
+What takes more mental energy is achieving these outcomes in ways that drive business value.
+As marketers, we often pride ourselves as great storytellers but a

 Enhance customer relationships and help identify significant revenue / profit opportunities.

 There are two sides to Marketing: growing relationships and deepening relationships.

+Build the brand

 Increase efficiency: develop top down framework for customer engagment.